ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article highlights a computer-vision monitoring system that combines artificial intelligence and IoT technologies for greenhouse specialty-crop production.
-The system is intended to automate plant monitoring and provide growers with continuous information about crop growth and production conditions.
+          This article highlights an AI- and IoT-enabled system for automated monitoring of specialty crops in greenhouse production.
         </p>
       </div>